Board Members

 Chair

 Michael E. Drew is a trusted advisor to family offices, foundations, and fiduciary investors.
-A financial economist by training, Michael is a Co-founder of Drew, Walk & Co. and a Professor of Finance at Griffith University.
-Michael serves as a Trustee Director and Chair of the Investment Committee at CareSuper, a member of the Investment Advisory Board of the Petroleum Fund of Timor-Leste, and a Trustee of Mary Aikenhead Ministries.
+A financial economist by training, Michael is a Co-founder of Drew, Walk & Co. and an Emeritus Professor of Finance at Griffith University.
+Michael serves as a Deputy Chair at CareSuper, a member of the Investment Advisory Board of the Petroleum Fund of Timor-Leste, and a Trustee of Mary Aikenhead Ministries.
+Michael is Chair at Jobs Queensland and serves as an investment committee member of Aboriginal Hostels Limited and the Public Trustee of Queensland.
+Michael volunteers his time as Chair of Volunteering Australia and St Vincent’s Foundation Queensland.
+He received his PhD in economics from the University of Queensland, is an Accredited Investment Fiduciary Analyst®, and is a Fellow of the Australian Institute of Company Directors.

 Kim Hughes